commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 ### LCMS analysis

 ## Results
+Concerning _Derris ellipctica_ we were unable to find features related to rotenone in the nodes network.
 ## Conclusion
 ## References
 [^1]: Khan, M. R., Omoloso, A. D., & Barewai, Y. (2006).
 Antimicrobial activity of the Derris elliptica, Derris indica and Derris trifoliata extractives.
 Fitoterapia, 77(4), 327-330.